statmike/Resampling-Methods-in-SAS-Viya/readme.md

 ## Notes about code
 All code is written in SAS CASL which can be executed from a SAS interface with PROC CAS or from the various (Python, R, REST,...)
 API's.
 As of SAS Viya version 3.4 there is not a packaged bootstrap action.
 This repository has a user defined action set and instructions for loading it in your environment.
 This also makes a great example of how to easily extend the capabilities of SAS Viya and share with all users in your environment.

+## Contribute
+Have something to add?
+Just fork it, change it, and create a pull request!

+Have comments, questions, suggestions?
+Just use the issues feature

 ## Contents of the repository
 * [resample - defineActionSet.sas](./resample%20-%20defineActionSet.sas)
 * Folder: [examples](./examples) contains examples of using the actions